makingitallwork/README/README.md

 # Makingitallwork Introduction

-The makingitallwork repositories are a hobby project to provide an example platform for educational purposes.
+The makingitallwork (MIAW) repositories are a hobby project to provide an example platform for educational purposes.
 This platform will test, build and deploy the sample applications to infrastructure that is managed via infrastructure  as code.

 ## 10,000 Foot View
 At a very high level this project has 4 main pieces